Sanitize Network Data (React Native)

 optional

-Use requestSanitizer to scrub sensitive data from javascript network requests, or to ignore request/response pairs entirely.
+Use requestSanitizer to scrub sensitive data from JavaScript network requests, or to ignore request/response pairs entirely.

 To ignore a request/response pair return null from the requestSanitizer.
 You can also redact fields on the request object by modifying the object.
 Make sure that you still return the modified request from the function: